laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 The most preliminary version will have the following functionality.
 1. Add a task.
 2. Listing the available tasks
---
-3. Marking Tasks as completed.
-4. Edit a task.
-5. Remove tasks

 ### Buidling Blocks